Architectural drawing: Sketches and diagrams

-A sketch is a rapidly executed freehand drawing, a quick way to record and develop an idea, not intended as a finished work.
-A diagram could also be drawn freehand but deals with symbols, to develop the logic of a design.
+A sketch is a rapidly executed freehand drawing, used as a quick way to record and develop an idea, rather than as a finished work.
+A diagram may also be drawn freehand, but uses symbols to develop the logic of a design.
 Both can be worked up into a more presentable form and used to communicate the principles of a design.

-In architecture, the finished work is expensive and time consuming, so it is important to resolve the design as fully as possible before construction work begins.
-Complex modern buildings involve a large team of different specialist disciplines, and communication at the early design stages is essential to keep the design moving towards a coordinated outcome.
-Architects (and other designers) start investigating a new design with sketches and diagrams, to develop a rough design that provides an adequate response to the particular design problems.
+In architecture, the finished work is expensive and time-consuming, so it is important to resolve the design as fully as possible before construction begins.
+Complex modern buildings involve a large team of specialist disciplines, and communication at the early design stages is essential to keep the design moving toward a coordinated outcome.
+Architects and other designers start investigating a new design with sketches and diagrams to develop a rough design that responds to the particular design problems.

-There are two basic elements to a building design, the aesthetic and the practical.
-The aesthetic element includes the layout and visual appearance, the anticipated feel of the materials, and cultural references that will influence the way people perceive the building.
-Practical concerns include space allocated for different activities, how people enter and move around the building, daylight and artificial lighting, acoustics, traffic noise, legal matters and building codes, and many other issues.
+There are two basic elements to a building design: the aesthetic and the practical.
+The aesthetic element includes layout, visual appearance, materials and cultural references that may influence how people perceive the building.
+Practical concerns include space allocated for different activities, how people enter and move around the building, daylight and artificial lighting, acoustics, traffic noise, legal matters, building codes and many other issues.
 While both aspects are partly a matter of customary practice, every site is different.
 Many architects actively seek innovation, thereby increasing the number of problems to be resolved.

 Architectural legend often refers to designs made on the back of an envelope or on a napkin.
-Initial thoughts are important, even if they have to be discarded along the way, because they provide the central idea around which the design can develop.
-Although a sketch is inaccurate, it is disposable and allows for freedom of thought, for trying different ideas quickly.
+Initial thoughts are important, even if they are later discarded, because they can provide the central idea around which the design develops.
+Although a sketch is inaccurate, it is disposable and allows freedom of thought, enabling different ideas to be tried quickly.
 Choice becomes sharply reduced once the design is committed to a scale drawing, and the sketch stage is almost always essential.

 Diagrams are mainly used to resolve practical matters.
-In the early phases of the design architects use diagrams to develop, explore, and communicate ideas and solutions.
-They are essential tools for thinking, problem solving, and communication in the design disciplines.
-Diagrams can be used to resolve spatial relationships, but they can also represent forces and flows, e.g. the forces of sun and wind, or the flows of people and materials through a building.
+In the early phases of design, architects use diagrams to develop, explore and communicate ideas and solutions.
+They are essential tools for thinking, problem solving and communication in the design disciplines.
+Diagrams can be used to resolve spatial relationships, but they can also represent forces and flows, such as the forces of sun and wind or the flows of people and materials through a building.

-An exploded view diagram shows component parts dis-assembled in some way, so that each can be seen on its own.
+An exploded view diagram shows component parts separated in some way, so that each can be seen on its own.
 These views are common in technical manuals, but are also used in architecture, either in conceptual diagrams or to illustrate technical details.
-In a cutaway view parts of the exterior are omitted to show the interior, or details of internal construction.
-Although common in technical illustration, including many building products and systems, the cutaway is in fact little-used in architectural drawing.
+In a cutaway view, parts of the exterior are omitted to show the interior or details of internal construction.
+Although common in technical illustration, including many building products and systems, the cutaway is less commonly used in architectural drawing.